It’s amazing what you can Discover on your Doorstep!

-Buxted still has a station, on the Uckfield/London Bridge line.
+Buxted still has a station, direct from Uckfield toLondon Bridge.
 It also has two pubs within walking distance of the station.

 It’s amazing what’s right on your doorstep that you don’t know about until you take the time to go out and investigate.